samdroid-apps/something-for-reddit/README.md

 Please try and use Flake8!

-Short

-* [x] Fix the GNOME app menu (please help!
-It is all disabled)
-* [x] Test if it needs to refresh tokens for background accounts
-    * Don't seem to need to
-* [x] Loading bar in the webview

-Medium

 * **Any app icon suggestions/designs are appreciated**
     - The current one isn't great at all
 * Better handle private messages
 * [x] Fix up the info sidebar for the /u/ pages
-* Keyboard shortcuts for the header bar buttons
+* [x] Keyboard shortcuts for the header bar buttons
 * Keyboard navigation for the comments list (vim style?)
 * [x] Keyboard navigation for the URL bar
 * [x] Make the URL bar autocomplete style